SMorettini/SMorettini/README.md

 ```
 ### About Me

+I'm currently working as a Robotic engineer at Redwire Space Europe.

-I'm currently enrolled in the last year of the [EIT Digital](https://masterschool.eitdigital.eu/) double degree master in Autonomous System with a minor in Digital Innovation and Entrepreneurship.
-I did my first year of my current master in [Università di Trento](https://www.unitn.it/) and I'm currently attending my second and last year at [KTH Royal Institute of Technology](https://www.kth.se/) as the exit university.
+I graduated from the [EIT Digital](https://masterschool.eitdigital.eu/) double degree master in Autonomous System with a minor in Digital Innovation and Entrepreneurship.
+I did my first year in [Università di Trento](https://www.unitn.it/) and the last year at [KTH Royal Institute of Technology](https://www.kth.se/) as exit university.

 I have a background in Computer Science developed during my bachelor and my work experiences.
 I aim to create innovative solutions that impact people.
 Moreover, I'm very passionate about astronomy, space exploration and aerospace in general.
 ### Current goal ⚡